Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## General guidelines

-- Use 4 spaces instead of tabs
+- Use 4 spaces instead of tabs.
-- Indent using a multiple of 4 spaces
+- Indent using a multiple of 4 spaces.
-- Align opening and closing keywords (`begin` and `end`, `case` and `end`, etc.)
+- Align opening and closing keywords (`begin` and `end`, `case` and `end`, etc.).
-- Align closing parantheses `)` with the keyword of the opening parantheses (`and`, `datediff`, etc.)
-- Do not use empty lines inside a statement
+- Do not use empty lines inside a single statement.
+- Place commas in front of the column names.

 ## SELECT

 1. Left align the `select`, `from`, `where`, `order by`, `having` and `group by` keywords.
-1. Place the select list under the `select` keyword and indented using 4 spaces.
+1. Place the select list under the `select` keyword and indent using 4 spaces.
-1. Place commas in front of the column names
-1. Provide an alias for all columns without a name (constants, functions, composite columns), using the `as` keyword
+1. Provide an alias for all columns without a name (constants, functions, composite columns), using the `as` keyword.
-1. Provide an alias for all tables, consisting of the first letter of every subname, without using the `as` keyword.
+1. Provide an alias for all tables, consisting of the first letter of every subname, *without* using the `as` keyword.
    If this is not sufficient, add a number or choose another meaningfull alias.
+1. Place composite or calculated columns on one line, unless the the line is too long.

 ### Example SELECT